yifeiyin/CSC358-A2/README.md

 - Tell router to do a RIP broadcast (as if the forwarding table has just changed): `c/host.py trigger-rip <router_ip>`
 - Tell all routers to use RIP: `c/host.py rip-on`
 - Tell all routers to not use RIP: `c/host.py rip-off`
+- Tell all routers to boardcast themselves with ttl=0: `c/host.py br-all`

+## Performance

+For a small network (i.e. net1 or net2), RIP works fine.
+It's easy to implement in the real world since no additional centralized server set up is needed.
+However, when RIP is used on net3, the initial RIP update took a significant amount of time and a lot of data was printed in the terminal indicating a lot of bandwidth will be used in the real world.
+This huge network spike could be a problem.
+Additionally when the network is congested, certain routers might appear offline and if router decides to propagate the information to other routers, it could make the congestion worse.

+Using OSPF on net3 does not have this issue and the update was really fast and efficient – only one message to request, one response and send over a new forwarding table.
+Obviously there is the problem of single point of failure and the overhead of setting up and connecting this central server with all routers.
+Perhaps a modified OSPF can be implemented where multiple servers maintain the routing table and thus provide more reliability.